Skip to the content

 The states with the lowest income taxes are Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming.

 Each state charges zero income taxes for residents.
-However, when moving to the US, it's important to remember that federal income taxes, charged progressively from 10 to 37% depending on income, apply to all.
+However, when moving to the US, it's important to know that federal income taxes, charged progressively from 10 to 37% as of 2026 depending on income, apply to all.
 Many states fund public services through other means, such as higher sales or property taxes, tourism (Florida and Nevada) and the sale of natural resources (Alaska and Wyoming).

 While free from state-level income taxes, Washington charges a 7% capital gains tax when selling assets such as stocks, bonds and business interests over US$250,000 (£199,423) annually.
-New Hampshire, which also levies zero state income taxes, charges 3% on all interest and dividend gains as of 2025, down from 4% in 2024 and 5% in 2023.
+New Hampshire, which also levies zero state income taxes, charges 3% on all interest and dividend gains as of 2026

 Train driving around a mountain in Alaska, US